HydraFacial Guide

 Is there any downtime after a HydraFacial?

-No. One of the biggest advantages of HydraFacial is zero downtime.
-Your skin may appear slightly flushed for 30–60 minutes after treatment, but most patients return to normal activities — including applying makeup — immediately.
+No. One of the biggest advantages of HydraFacial is minimal recovery for many clients.
+Your skin may appear slightly flushed for 30-60 minutes after treatment, but most patients return to normal activities - including applying makeup - immediately.
 This makes it an ideal treatment before events, date nights, or professional engagements.